On this page

 Ranking - Putting the Best at the Top

-Relevance is ranking.
-It’s the top results, what you see on page one, or within the first three or four pages.
-Relevance is, therefore, not all records that match, but only a subset, ranked at the top of the list.
+Relevance is about finding all the records that match a search and then ordering them so that the most accurate results are the most visible.
 If the best match is lost on the last page, or in the middle of hundreds of pages, you’ve failed to achieve relevance.
 In this sense, while finding the right records is important, if the user doesn’t see the best, you’ve failed to achieve relevance.

-So relevance is a kind of yin/yang mix of finding records and putting them in the best order.
+So relevance is a balance between finding records and putting them in the best order.
 But does it stop there?

 Promoting your business